mertkont/nuvoora-ai/README.md

 ## 🚀 Getting Started

-1. Install the required packages:
+1. Decide for the model to use in the project and continue

+#### &emsp;2. 🚀 Using Ollama

+&emsp;&emsp;2.1.
+For <code>Ollama</code>, visit [Ollama Download Page](https://ollama.com/download) and download

+&emsp;&emsp;2.2.
+After downloading Ollama, run these commands:

      ```bash
+     ollama pull gemma3
+     ollama run gemma3
+     ```

+&emsp;&emsp;2.3.
+From the config file, change <code>USING_MODEL</code> variable to "gemma3"

+&emsp;&emsp;2.4.
+Find your localhost Ollama URL and change <code>OLLAMA_URL</code> variable

+#### &emsp;2. 🚀 Using Gemini, ChatGPT or Another Model

+&emsp;&emsp;2.1.
+Get your API key for the model that is using

+&emsp;&emsp;2.2.
+Depending on the model connected, get your key from [Gemini API Key](https://ai.google.dev/gemini-api/docs/api-key) or [ChatGPT API Key](https://platform.openai.com/api-keys) (or create a new model and get its API key)

+&emsp;&emsp;2.3.
+Change API_KEY variable from the config file

+3. Install the required packages:

+   ```bash
    pip install -r requirements.txt
    ```

-2. Start the application:
+4. Start the application:

    ```bash
    uvicorn main:app --reload
    ```

-3. Connect the uvicorn URL with Swagger UI (generally it is like that: http://0.0.0.0:xxxx/docs)
+5. Connect the uvicorn URL with Swagger UI (generally it is like that: http://0.0.0.0:xxxx/docs)

-4. Submit your questions and get answers with the token.
+6. Submit your questions and get answers with the token.

 ## 📌 About the Layers